 In the first case, both diphenhydramine and lorazepam were given within a three-minute time period.
 The higher end of the normal range of doses of these medications was administered without appropriately trialing lower doses first.
 Despite this fact, the doses administered were still considered reasonable for the procedure involved.
 Benzodiazepines were not on the patient’s home medication list, but she was known to have taken them on and off in the past.
 Lorazepam was likely selected for this patient because it had been utilized to treat anxiety during prior hospitalizations and the 1 mg dose of lorazepam had been previously tolerated.

 Most vascular access procedural order sets also include midazolam, which may represent a better alternative to lorazepam.
-Midazolam has a short duration of action of <2 hours compared to 6-8 hours for lorazepam, reducing the risk of prolonged postprocedural sedation.5,6 Short-acting opioids such as fentanyl and midazolam are commonly used together for conscious sedation,7 a sleepy-yet-arousable state balancing comfort and consciousness.1 Despite the safety of conscious sedation, some patients have an increased risk for adverse effects due to underlying comorbid conditions such as renal dysfunction, advanced age, complicated baseline respiratory status, and drug interactions.8 Given this patient’s poor renal function, midazolam may have been a more appropriate sedative for this short procedure.
+Midazolam has a short duration of action of 5,6 Short-acting opioids such as fentanyl and midazolam are commonly used together for conscious sedation,7 a sleepy-yet-arousable state balancing comfort and consciousness.1 Despite the safety of conscious sedation, some patients have an increased risk for adverse effects due to underlying comorbid conditions such as renal dysfunction, advanced age, complicated baseline respiratory status, and drug interactions.8 Given this patient’s poor renal function, midazolam may have been a more appropriate sedative for this short procedure.

 After careful review by the hospital’s patient safety committee, it was determined that the death was not directly related to the medications administered during the patient’s procedure given that her vital signs and mental status were stable at discharge.
 Although there may have been some residual effect of the lorazepam and diphenhydramine, the patient apparently consumed illicit substances after discharge, based on the urine toxicology results.
 Although oversedation during the vascular access procedure was not likely the cause of death, this case still highlights the sensitivity of patients with ESRD to standard doses of sedating medications.